Bulgaria gets new warning due to scandalous air pollution in Sofia and elsewhere

 Yordanka Fandakova, the Mayor of Sofia, told Bulgarian-language media, the problem was already dealt with and the tendency was positive.
 According to the mayor, the air quality in Sofia has improved since 2011.
 She mentioned the ongoing modernisation of the city’s bus fleet.
 Fandakova also wants a facility which would turn waste into warmth and electricity for 70,000 households.

-Some critics believe, such a facility would do more harm than good.
+Some critics believe such a facility would do more harm than good.
 NGOs keep on saying the actions taken by Sofia Municipality did not go far enough.
 According to them, far more people have to be motivated to use Sofia’s public transport, which would have to be improved substantially.

 One of the ideas discussed is a new vehicle tax system, which would charge owners of vehicles with high emissions a lot more than those driving greener cars.